Computation of conformal invariants: Introduction

-The above ideas as our guiding principles, we have written a series of papers of which this is the first one~\cite{KNV,NV}.
+With the above ideas as our guiding principles, we have written a series of papers of which the present one is devoted to doubly connected domains~\cite{Nvm,Nvs}.
 As far as we know, our work is the first attempt to provide computational tools for a wide class of conformal invariants with the feature that modification of geometry is simple.
 The method we use was developed and implemented by the first author \cite{Nas-ETNA} and we apply it to study several computational problems never studied before and we also compare its performance to several results in the literature.
 As test problems we use the computation of condenser capacity, a topic studied by the second author in several papers \cite{hrv1,hrv2,hrv3}.

 A condenser is a pair $(D,C)$ where $D$ is an open set in $\mathbb{R}^2$ and $C \subset D$ is compact.
 In our study we assume that the topology is simple but still general enough for most applications: the sets $\partial D$ and $\partial C$ are connected sets, each set is a piecewise smooth Jordan curve.
+The cases for which the sets $\partial D$ and $\partial C$ are slits will be also considered.

 The conformal capacity, or capacity for short, is defined by \cite{du}

 where $u:D \to \mathbb{R}$ is a harmonic function with $u(x) \ge 1\,$ for all $x \in C\,$ and $u(x) \to 0\,$ for $x \to \partial D\,.$ The domain $G=D\setminus C$ is called the field of the condenser and the closed sets $C$ and $D^c$ are called the plates of the condenser.
 Then, the capacity ${\rm{cap}}(D,C)$ may alternatively be written as ${\rm{cap}}(G)$.